SarthDhakade963/Community-Classroom-OP/README.md

 # Community Classroom OP
-- Sarthak Dhakade says that this course is Incredible.
+- Sarthak Dhakade says that this course is Awesome.